-To help reach this goal, leading US-based non-governmental organizations working in water and sanitation formed the Millennium Water Alliance (MWA) as a 501(c)(3) organization to offer sustainable solutions through advocacy, shared knowledge, and collaborative programming.
-Our vision mirrors our belief that no one should die or suffer chronic illness as the result of a water-related disease.
+That global goal was met two years ahead of schedule, according to the Joint Monitoring Program (although progress varied from country to country).
+To help reach this goal, in 2003 the leading US-based non-governmental organizations working in water and sanitation formed the Millennium Water Alliance (MWA) as 501(c)(3) organization to offer sustainable solutions through advocacy, shared knowledge, and collaborative programming.

-From 2003 on, MWA has created consortium field programs in which member NGOs bring their strengths and share ideas on effective approaches, for maximum efficiency and long-term effectiveness.
-Our major field programs to date operate in Ethiopia, Kenya, and four countries in Central America (see our Programs page for more information).
+Since then, MWA has created consortium field programs in which member NGOs bring their strengths and share ideas on effective approaches, for maximum efficiency and long-term effectiveness.
+Our major collaborative field programs to date operate in Ethiopia, Kenya, and in five countries in Central America (see our Programs page for more information).

-The growth of the consortium programs and the need for collective advocacy inspired the Board to hire its first full-time executive director, Rafael Callejas, water and sanitation expert with decades of experience, and Henrietta Bullinger, a Washington DC-based development professional.
+Until 2007, MWA was largely operated by the Board members – representatives of the member NGOs – with the help of consultants and member NGO staffs.
+The growth of the consortium programs and the need for collective advocacy inspired the Board to hire its first full-time executive director, Rafael de Jesus Callejas, a water and sanitation expert with decades of experience, in 2007.

-MWA now has nine implementing NGOs as full members (represented on the Board of Directors), and two organizations as affiliate members.
-All members must share in the mission and standards adopted by MWA, and demonstrate their commitment to water and sanitation programs that embody the values of transparency, accountability, efficiency, and sensitivity in all their work.
+MWA now has 10 implementing NGOs as full members (represented on the Board of Directors), and six NGOs as affiliate members.
+All members have headquarters in the US, except for IRC (The Netherlands) and HELVETAS Swiss Intercooperation (Switzerland).
+All members must share in the mission and standards adopted by MWA, and demonstrate their commitment to water and sanitation programs that embody the values of transparency, accountability, efficiency, and cultural sensitivity in all their work.